Michaelyya/WeatherArchive-Bench/README.md

-# WeatherRAG: Weather Archive Retrieval-Augmented Generation for Climate Impact Assessment
+# WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives

-This repository contains the implementation and evaluation framework for WeatherRAG, a comprehensive system for retrieving and analyzing historical weather data to assess climate impacts using Retrieval-Augmented Generation (RAG) techniques.
+This repository contains constructed datasets and evaluation frameworks for WeatherArchive-Bench.
+It comprises two tasks: WeatherArchive-Retrieval, which measures a system’s ability to locate historically relevant passages from over one million archival news segments, and WeatherArchive-Assessment, which evaluates whether Large Language Models (LLMs) can classify societal vulnerability and resilience indicators from extreme weather narratives.

 ## 📁 Project Structure

 ```
 WXImpactRAG/
-├── 📁 Annotation/                    # Human annotation data
-│   ├── HumanAnnotatedAllen.csv       # Annotations by Allen
-│   ├── HumanAnnotatedAngela.csv      # Annotations by Angela
-│   ├── HumanAnnotatedDanny.csv       # Annotations by Danny
-│   ├── HumanAnnotatedMichael.csv     # Annotations by Michael
-│   └── alt_test_llm_as_judge.py      # LLM-based annotation evaluation
-│
 ├── 📁 constant/                      # Configuration and constants
 │   ├── climate_framework.py          # IPCC vulnerability framework definitions
 │   └── constants.py                  # File paths and model configurations